cyrilliu1974/JEPA/README.md

 - This project does **not** modify V-JEPA 2 weights in Stage 1.
 The encoder is completely frozen.
 - **Always run `test_vjepa2_latent.py` before Stage 1**, especially when using a new dataset or a different model size.
 Latent space characteristics vary across ViT-L, ViT-H, and ViT-g, and can cause silent training failures if not checked first.
 - The code logic is fixed and stable.
 Issues that arise when switching datasets are data-dependent, not code bugs.
 See the **Latent Space Diagnosis** section for a complete guide.
-- The AIM quantizer trained in Stage 1 operates on frozen features and takes approximately 1–3 hours on CPU (ViT-L) or 30–60 minutes on GPU.
+- **Training time:** The quantizer pre-computes all spatial tokens once (~1 minute on GPU), then trains for 3000 steps (~5 minutes on GPU T4).
+Total Stage 1 runtime is approximately 10–15 minutes on GPU, 2–3 hours on CPU.
+- **Codebook size guidance:** For datasets with 5–10 action classes, `--codebook_size 8` is the recommended starting point.
+V-JEPA 2's latent space is compact — using larger codebooks (64+) requires substantially more training data per symbol to avoid collapse.
 - Model checkpoint files (`.pt`, `.pth`) are excluded from version control via `.gitignore`.
 - Stage 1 uses [Kinetics-mini](https://huggingface.co/datasets/nateraw/kinetics-mini) as a proof-of-concept dataset.
-Limitations of this dataset (confounding variables across action classes) are acknowledged; controlled physical experiments are planned as future work.
+Limitations of this dataset (confounding variables across action classes, only 10 videos per class) are acknowledged.
+The `stage1_results_bak/` directory preserves reference results under the original temporal pooling design for comparison.

 ---